soerenberg/tf-fibonacci/README.md

 [![Build Status](https://travis-ci.com/soerenberg/tf-fibonacci.svg?branch=main)](https://travis-ci.com/soerenberg/tf-fibonacci)

-This is a simple example of computing Fibonacci in TensorFlow, exporting the computation graph as a TensorFlow SavedModel and finally serve the resulting SavedModel using TensorFlow-Serving using Docker.
+This is a simple example of computing Fibonacci numbers in TensorFlow, exporting the computation graph as a TensorFlow SavedModel and finally serve the resulting SavedModel using TensorFlow-Serving using Docker.

 ## Serving the model using TF serving and docker